amyjko/critically-conscious-computing/chapters/justice.md

 * *Summative assessment*.
 Explain to students that the goal for the final day is to decide what to do about the rules.
 Prompt them to discuss with their teams: should the rule be automated, should they stay with the status quo, or should the rule be changed, or perhaps discarded altogether?
 As they discuss, they should add to their presentation a proposal for a course of action.
 The final presentation will be submitted for summative assessment.

-  % TODO Tiered bullets.
-  * To ensure the assessment is *responsive*, commit to making changes to the rules based on students’ proposals.
+  ** To ensure the assessment is *responsive*, commit to making changes to the rules based on students’ proposals.

-  * To ensure the assessment is *participatory*, co-construct a rubric for evaluating their final presentations, discussing what would make a good presentation.
+  ** To ensure the assessment is *participatory*, co-construct a rubric for evaluating their final presentations, discussing what would make a good presentation.

-  * The assessment is *educative* because it challenges students to develop concrete proposals for change.
+  ** The assessment is *educative* because it challenges students to develop concrete proposals for change.

 * Once students are ready, have them present a final time to the class their proposed course of action.
 After each presentation, if there is consensus to do something other than the status quo, solicit ideas from the class about how they might advocate for that change.
 If there is no consensus, facilitate a discussion about whether the rule deserves further debate, to try to find consensus.